Rescinded [2014-06-09] - Guideline for External Use of Web 2.0

 - Evaluate compliance with policies, procedures and legal obligations;

-- Establish processes to leverage outcomes of evaluation to improve the initiative, including updating personnel and
+- Establish processes to leverage outcomes of evaluation to improve the initiative, including updating personnel and managers' training needs.

 5. Establishing Guidance for Personnel

 It is recommended that departments provide personnel with guidance for their use of Web 2.0 that addresses expected behaviours, benefits, risks and consequences for all potential types of use.
 This guidance should be based on the principle that personnel are trusted in their use of Web 2.0 tools and services just as they are trusted in every other aspect of their work.
 When possible, existing guidance for personnel on the use of Web 2.0 that has been developed by other Government of Canada departments should be leveraged.